 On a FreeBSD or Linux system, the dd command can be used to write the .iso file to an inserted USB thumb drive.
-Example: Writing the .iso file to a USB Thumb Drive (page ??) demonstrates writing the image to the first USB device (/dev/da0) on a FreeBSD system.
-Substitute the filename of the .iso file and the device name representing the device to write to on your system.
+This example demonstrates writing the image to the first USB device (/dev/da0) connected to a FreeBSD system.
+Substitute the filename of the .iso file and the device name of the device to write.